JavaScript API reference

 BrevoConversations('startBotScenario', scenarioId)

-scenarioId – scenario ID.
-It can be found on scenario’s page.
+scenarioId – scenario ID, found on the scenario’s page.

 Example: